 Use Case C: There are two distinctions regarding compliance issues for this app.
 For the data collection devices in this use case, a glucometer would be FDA regulated, while a general activity monitor, would not.
 Apps which collect and display disease information would not typically be regulated until the information is compiled or transformed and clinical decisions are made on the data.
 In this case, the app is capable of receiving alerts, but the logic behind the alerts are based on individualized settings through a rules engine which is integrated into an EHR.
 In this case, the locus of regulation is not clear, and as such counsel should be engaged in forming a definitive case as to what regulatory approvals might be needed.

+Product Risk Assessment and Mitigation

+This section deals with process steps for those who are developing an app, prior to its being deployed to consumers.
+If some information identified during this step should be disclosed to consumers, that is stated in the “Informing Consumers/Users” section.

 Conformance